Technology Commercialization Credit and Jobs Program

 - The business will be notified of the approval or denial and Louisiana Department of Revenue will be notified.

-- If approved, the business completes a Technology Commercialization application to LED for credits.
+- If approved, the business completes and submits a Technology Commercialization application and fee to LED for credits.

 - The business is notified of the amount of tax credits awarded and the Louisiana Department of Revenue is notified.